lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

 That's how we create a simple watch face in C!

-_We can build complicated Watch Faces in C...
-Right?_

-As our Watch Face code in C grows in complexity...
-It becomes harder to test, deploy, maintain and extend.

-In the next section we'll look at a more sustainable way to build Watch Faces...
-With a __Watch Face Framework in Rust__!

-Rust Watch Faces may also be catalogued at __[crates.io](https://crates.io/crates/barebones-watchface)__...
-So that PineTime Owners may easily discover, extend and remix the Watch Faces.

-Let's learn how...

 # Porting LVGL to Mynewt

 TODO: SPI Driver for ST7789 Display Controller, [`pinetime_lvgl_mynewt`](https://gitlab.com/lupyuen/pinetime_lvgl_mynewt)